Basil's American Tail

 The policeman in question stepped forward.
 He had a long beard, and jasmine-green eyes.
 Basil looked the cop over, suddenly wearing an amused smirk.

-McBrusque led his men out of the room while Officer Rodentstein staid behind.
+McBrusque led his men out of the room while Officer Rodentstein stayed behind.

 "Is there some sort of protection racket going on?"
 Basil asked.

-"Warren is one of the 'community leaders'.
+"Warren is one of the 'community leaders' in New York.
 He's a rat who negotiates with the cats.
 Every mouse pays him to keep the cats away.
 Been doin' us no good lately."

 Basil stroked his chin.
 Things were worse than he feared in New York.
 But, it probably had nothing to do with his case.
 He was after a cat, not a rat.

 "Will do, sir.
-It's…within walking distance." said Rodentstein in a voice Basil could tell was being forced lower.
+It is…within walking distance," said Rodentstein in a voice Basil could tell was being forced lower.
 He opened the door and they left Tammany Hall, staying close to the walls of buildings to avoid the shoes of humans.